Something’s Fishy in Essex

 The first floor houses a nice display of the historical aspects of the shipbuilding industry of the surrounding area.
 We learned about the birth of shipbuilding, the Navy, and our country.
 Beginning before the Revolutionary war, Connecticut was tasked with building a few warship schooners and Essex was a hub.
 Some guy named Uriah Hayden built the first ship here and named it the Oliver Cromwell.
 All I remember about Oliver Cromwell was that he led a group named the Roundheads back in England.
 Though I’ve completely forgotten who/what the Roundheads were all about, props to my 8th grade history teacher for jamming that fact into my brain.
 (Funny thing is, I forget the teacher’s name.)

 The early Revolutionary history of Connecticut, it turns out, is rather murky.
 A bunch of guys played both sides and others were “Profiteers.”
 The funny thing is, some of these jerks have things named after them all over the state.
 Silas Deane?
 Punk.
 Then again, they did just come over from England so I guess it’s okay to remain loyal to your motherland.
-I’m sure we’ll learn much more about this stuff during MuseumQuest! but my introduction to it was pretty cool.
+I’m sure we’ll learn much more about this stuff writing this site.

 We watched a very poorly acted video with the verbal anachronism, “gonna” and a convoluted story of war that only confused me more.
 Hey, at least the good guys won, right?
 Ships were built along the Connecticut River and some people made money off of that and lots of people died and the colonies won their freedom a year or two later.
 And the British have bad teeth and have the ability to sound intelligent by virtue of their accent – even if they’re dumb.
 Time for the second floor.